fialund/bibook/bibook/retrieval/blast.md

 ## How is the BLAST E-value Calculated?

-The E-value (expect value) is a statistical measure used in BLAST to assess the significance of an alignment between a query sequence and database sequences.
+The E-value (expectation value) is a statistical measure used in BLAST to assess the significance of an alignment between a query sequence and database sequences.
 It reflects the expected number of alignments that would occur by chance in a given database search.
 The E-value is calculated based on the alignment score $S$, the search space size $m × n$, and parameters derived from the scoring system and database composition, such as the Karlin-Altschul parameters ($K$ and $λ$).
 The formula for the E-value is:

 $E = Kmne^{-\lambda S} $